-1 Monitoring of shellfish flesh for food hygiene purposes (2012) indicates faecal contamination in this shellfish area.
-The bivalve mollusc production areas in Donegal Bay are classified as 'Class B' for the purposes of EU Regulation 854/2004.
+Monitoring of shellfish flesh for food hygiene purposes (2012) indicates faecal contamination in this shellfish area.
+The bivalve mollusc production areas in Trawbreaga Bay are classified as 'Class B' for the purposes of EU Regulation 854/2004.
+However, the available shellfish samples at this shellfish area are all in compliance with the shellfish guideline value for faecal coliforms as indicated above.
 Chapter 3 of the Characterisation Report refers.
-Other issues None 3.0 PRESSURES/RISKS 3.1 Key Pressures Analysis of the Characterisation Report for this designated shellfish water suggests that the key pressures are urban waste water systems and on-site waste water treatment systems.
+Other issues None 3.0 PRESSURES/RISKS 3.1 Key Pressures Analysis of the Characterisation Report for this designated shellfish water suggests that the key pressure is on-site waste water treatment systems.
 Chapter 5 (summary at 5.3) of the Characterisation Report refers.
-Urban Waste Water Systems Donegal town Mountcharles See Annex 1 On-site waste water treatment systems (OSWWTS).
-There are 3,486 on-site waste water treatment systems in this catchment and their density is higher than the national average.
-The characterisation report indicates that a substantially smaller number are located within the coastal region of the catchment, which may have a direct impact on the shellfish area.
+On-site waste water treatment systems There are 1,527 on-site waste water treatment systems in this catchment and their density is higher than the national average.
+The characterisation report indicates that a smaller number are located within the coastal region of the catchment, which may have a direct impact on the shellfish area.
 The characterisation report also indicates that the hydrological condition of the majority of the catchment poses a risk to surface and groundwaters, the risk to surface and groundwaters from pathogens and phosphorus is high throughout the catchment as is the likelihood of inadequate percolation.
 In response to measures identified in the Pollution Reduction Programme to address OSWWTS pressures in the vicinity of the designated shellfish area Donegal County Council have carried out a survey using the GEODIRECTORY database and a map was prepared identifying the OSWWTS in the area adjoining the shellfish growing areas carried out a desktop study of on-site wastewater treatment systems in the catchment of the shellfish area.
-The European Court of Justice has ruled against Ireland in relation to on-site wastewater treatment systems (ref.
-Case C-188/08).
-The Court found that by failing to adopt the necessary legislation to comply with Articles 4 and 8 of Council Directive 75/442/EEC as

-2.2 Potential Secondary regards domestic waste waters disposed of in the countryside through septic tanks and other individual waste water treatment systems, Ireland has failed to fulfil its obligations under that directive.
+waste water treatment systems, Ireland has failed to fulfil its obligations under that directive.
 To address the ruling, the Water Services (Amendment) Act 2012 was signed by the President on 02/02/2012.
 This Act introduces a new system of registration and inspection for septic tanks and other on-site waste water treatment systems.
 The Act also sets out the responsibilities of households served by those systems (including requirements to carry out remedial actions where necessary).
-3.2 Potential Secondary Pressures Agriculture Agriculture The estimates of livestock density and fertiliser usage are lower than the national averages.
-However, the prevalence of peat and other wet soils in the catchment and the high slopes indicate high potential runoff risk.
-No pressures report received from Donegal County Council 4.0 PROTECTED AREAS Designated Shellfish Areas Donegal Bay designated Shellfish Waters
+3.2 Potential Secondary Urban waste water systems Pressures Agriculture Urban waste water systems Carndonagh See Annex 1 Agriculture Estimates of livestock density and fertiliser usage are lower than the national averages.
+However, the prevalence of wet soil types and the high slopes in the catchment mean that there is a potential risk of agricultural runoff.
+No pressures report received from Donegal County Council 4.0 PROTECTED AREAS Designated Shellfish Areas Trawbreaga Bay designated Shellfish Waters